ev1stensberg/Mini-Projects/README.md

 A spinning square turning into a circle.
 Minified as much as possible.

-Either open index.html or you can change the script to <script scr="script.js"></script>.
+Either open index.html or you can change the script to "<script scr="script.js"></script>".

 Remember to remove the existing js if you do this.